-Welcome back pumpkin season, I’ve missed you so much!
-Being a massive pumpkin fan, I love to come up with new ways to enjoy this delicious veggie.
+Confession time: I’m a HUGE pumpkin fan.
+And I love to come up with new ways to enjoy this delicious veggie (if you browse the blog you’ll find tons of fun and tasty pumpkin recipes).
 This time around I’ve paired it with some tasty and juicy seared scallops.

 Personally, I go frozen as much as I can.
 Stocking up the freezer with plenty of veggies and fish options, saves me a lot of time (and money).
 Plus, it helps me cut down on food waste, because you only use what you need and store back in the freezer the rest for later use.
 More importantly, modern freezing methods lock in valuable nutrients while retaining the quality and taste you would expect from fresh products.

 Now, back to the recipe.
 Paired with a refreshing quinoa salad (a simple mix of quinoa, basil and parsley), and a simple pumpkin puree, these delicious Spicy Scallops with Pumpkin Puree are fancy enough to be served as appetizer or main for a special occasion, but so easy and quick to enjoy on a weeknight dinner.